-Starting with Microsoft Windows® 2000 operating system, Microsoft Windows® provides two types of groups:
+Starting with Windows 2000 operating system, Windows provides two types of groups:

 - Security groups: These groups can contain members and can be granted permissions in order to control access to network resources.
-Security groups can contain users, other groups, and even computers. - Distribution groups: These groups are used for nonsecurity functions, such as grouping users together to send e-mail messages.
+Security groups can contain users, other groups, and even computers. - Distribution groups: These groups are used for nonsecurity functions, such as grouping users together to send email messages.
 Unlike security groups, these groups cannot be used to control access to network resources.

-Microsoft Windows NT® Server operating system has only one type of group, which is equivalent to security groups in Microsoft Windows® 2000 Server operating system, Windows Server® 2003 operating system, and Windows Server® 2008 operating system.
+Windows NT Server operating system has only one type of group, which is equivalent to security groups in subsequent versions of Windows Server operating system.

-Starting with Windows 2000 Server, groups can be created by using the Active Directory Users and Computers console, and groups are stored as group objects in the Active Directory directory service.
-In Microsoft Windows NT® operating system, groups can be created by using User Manager for Domains, and groups are stored in the SAM database.
+Starting with Windows 2000 Server operating system, groups can be created by using the Active Directory Users and Computers console, and groups are stored as group objects in the Active Directory directory service.
+In Windows NT operating system, groups can be created by using User Manager for Domains, and groups are stored in the SAM database.
 Users can belong to multiple groups at the same time.
 A group does not actually contain its member user accounts; it is just a list of user accounts.